 Everyone wants glowing and even tone skin.
 But if you suffer from skin redness, this may seem like a fantasy.
 Millions of people in the U.K. have conditions that cause redness.

-While most of these conditions are incurable there is a solution.
-Keep reading to learn more about the causes of skin redness and how you can dimish it.
+While most of these conditions are incurable, there are ways to reduce symptoms.
+Keep reading to learn more about the causes of skin redness and how you can reduce it.

 Acne occurs when your skin’s pores become clogged with oil, dead skin cells, and bacteria.
 In some cases, it’s caused by hormonal fluctuations.
 Some of the signs of acne include pimples, painful cysts, and skin redness.